Curl curl versus Dirichlet Laplacian eigenvalues: Abstract

 \section{Abstract}

-We provide an upper estimate for the eigenvalues of a curl curl operator on a bounded, three-dimensional Euclidean domain in terms of eigenvalues of the Dirichlet Laplacian.
+We provide an upper estimate for the eigenvalues of the curl curl operator on a bounded, three-dimensional Euclidean domain in terms of eigenvalues of the Dirichlet Laplacian.
 The result complements recent inequalities between curl curl and Neumann Laplacian eigenvalues.
+The curl curl eigenvalues considered here correspond to the Maxwell eigenvalue problem with constant material parameters.